vctls/entity-bundle/README.md

 # VctlsEntityBundle

 Generic entity management bundle.
 The goal of this bundle is to enable basic CRUD actions on database entities using a single controller and series of views for any entity.
+**Disclaimer :** this bundle is far from complete, untested, and not supposed to be used in a production environment, ever!

 ## Prerequisites
   - Bootstrap 3